Bareilly: History

 According to the epic Mahābhārata, the Bareilly region (Panchala) is said to be the birthplace of Draupadi, who was also referred to as 'Panchali' (one from the kingdom of Panchāla) by Kṛṣṇā (Lord Krishna).
 When Yudhishthira becomes the king of Hastinapur at the end of the Mahābhārata, Draupadi becomes his queen.
 The folklore says that Gautama Buddha had once visited the ancient fortress city of Ahichchhatra in Bareilly.
 The Jain Tirthankara Parshva is said to have attained Kaivalya at Ahichchhatra.
-In a Historic book (Sikar Ka Itihaas) written by Pt.
-Jhabarmall Sharma It is believed that the descendants of Lord Shriram's son Kusha went from Ayodhya to Rohtas, Narwar, Gwalior and Bareilly respectively their capital.
-In the 21st generation, Maharaja Nala, Soddevji made Gopachal (Gwalior) the capital.
-The time of going to Gwalior to Bareilly looks like Vikrama 933.

 In the 12th century, the kingdom was under the rule by different clans of Kshatriya Rajputs.
-Then the region became part of the Muslim Turkic Delhi Sultanate for 325 years before getting absorbed in the emerging Mughal Empire.
+Later, the region became part of the Muslim Turkic Delhi Sultanate for 325 years before getting absorbed in the emerging Mughal Empire.
 The foundation of the modern City of Bareilly foundation was laid by Mughal governor Mukrand Rai in 1657 during the rule of Mughal Emperor Aurangzeb.
-Later the region became the capital of Rohilkhand region before getting handed over to Nawab Vazir of Awadh and then to East India Company (transferred to the British India) and later becoming an integral part of India.
-The region has, also, acted as a mint for a major part of its history.
+Later the region became the capital of Rohilkhand region before getting handed over to Nawab Vazir of Awadh and then to East India Company (transferred to British India) and later becoming an integral part of India.
+The region has also acted as a mint for a major part of its history.